jamie33o/history-of-michael-collins/README.md

 ### Gallery

 - The gallery will provide the user with supporting images with description and also embeded youtube documentary videos to provided more insight into Collins life.
 - This section is valuable to the user as they will get a lot more information about collins and a better feel for what it was like in collins time.

 ![Gallery](docs/readme_images/gallery.png)

 ### Questions/Add Info

 - This page will allow the user submit more info that they think we should add to the site, or ask any question they have.
-- On successful submission of the contact form, the user will be navigated to contact.html displaying a success message..
+- On successful submission of the contact form, the user will be navigated to thank-you.html displaying a success message..
 -  The form will consist of the following fields and attributes:
-  - First Name (required, type=text)
-  - Last Name (required, type=text)
+  - Name (required, type=text)
   - Email (required, type=email)
   - Message (required, type=textarea)